tensorflow/compression/docs/api_docs/python/tfc/NonnegativeParameterizer.md

 * <b>`minimum`</b>: Float.
 Lower bound for parameters (defaults to zero).
 * <b>`reparam_offset`</b>: Float.
 Offset added to the reparameterization of beta and gamma.
-The reparameterization of beta and gamma as their square roots lets the training slow down when their values are close to zero, which is desirable as small values in the denominator can lead to a situation where gradient noise on beta/gamma leads to extreme amounts of noise in the GDN
+The parameterization of beta and gamma as their square roots lets the training slow down when their values are close to zero, which is desirable as small values in the denominator can lead to a situation where gradient noise on beta/gamma leads to extreme amounts of noise in the GDN